Advanced Magnesium Complex™

 Advanced Magnesium Complex provides four sources of magnesium and helps the body to metabolize carbohydrates, proteins and fats, supports tissue and connective tissue formation and helps in the development and maintenance of cartilage, bones, teeth and gums.
 Advanced Magnesium Complex also helps in wound healing, maintenance of proper muscle function and is an antioxidant for the maintenance of good health.

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs or any animal byproduct.
+Contains no wheat, gluten, corn, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs or any animal by-product.

 Take 1-3 capsules daily with/without food, or as directed by a qualified health care practitioner.